Trust Decanting in Florida

 Book a Consultation

 Absolute power means the trustee’s authority to distribute principal is not limited to specific or ascertainable purposes.
-A trust granting the trustee discretion to distribute principal for the beneficiary’s “best interests,” “welfare,” “comfort,” or “happiness” confers absolute power.
-Under absolute power, the authorized trustee can decant into a second trust that modifies or eliminates powers of appointment, changes distribution standards, extends the trust’s duration, and omits beneficial interests (provided no vested interest is reduced).
+Trust language granting discretion to distribute principal for a beneficiary’s “best interests,” “welfare,” “comfort,” or “happiness” confers absolute power.
+A trustee with absolute power can decant into a second trust that modifies or eliminates powers of appointment, changes distribution standards, extends the trust’s duration, and omits beneficial interests, provided no vested interest is reduced.

 Limited power means the trustee’s authority is confined to ascertainable standards such as health, education, maintenance, and support (HEMS).
-Under limited power, the authorized trustee can still decant, but the second trust must grant each beneficiary a “substantially similar” beneficial interest to what they held in the first trust.
+Before the 2018 amendments, a trustee with limited power could not decant at all.
+The revised statute opened decanting to limited-power trustees, but with constraints: the second trust must grant each beneficiary a “substantially similar” beneficial interest to what they held in the first trust.
 The trustee cannot eliminate beneficiaries, and the distribution standards in the second trust must materially preserve each beneficiary’s position.

 The distinction between absolute and limited power determines which asset protection modifications are available through decanting.

-Older irrevocable trusts often include mandatory distribution provisions—for example, requiring the trustee to distribute all income annually or to distribute principal at specified ages.
-Mandatory distributions create a vested interest that creditors can reach.
-Once a beneficiary has a right to receive a distribution, a creditor can garnish that distribution or obtain a court order requiring the trustee to pay the creditor directly.
+A trust that requires the trustee to distribute all income annually creates a vested interest a creditor can reach.
+Once a beneficiary has a right to receive a distribution, a creditor can garnish it or obtain a court order directing the trustee to pay the creditor directly.

 A trustee with limited (HEMS) power faces constraints.
-The second trust must provide “substantially similar” interests, which arguably means the trustee cannot eliminate a mandatory income distribution entirely.
-The trustee may, however, restructure the timing and conditions of distributions to provide more flexibility within the “substantially similar” framework.
+The second trust must provide “substantially similar” interests, which means the trustee cannot eliminate a mandatory income distribution entirely.
+The trustee may restructure distribution timing and conditions within the “substantially similar” requirement, but a complete conversion to discretionary authority is not available under the limited-power tier.

 Adding or Strengthening Spendthrift Provisions